 The History of Alkali Metals

-Alkali metal salts were known to the ancients through the Old Testament which refers to a salt called ‘Neter’ (sodium carbonate), extracted from the ash of vegetable matter.
+In ancient times, earlier people knew about alkali metal salts through the Old Testament which refers to a salt called ‘Neter’ (sodium carbonate), extracted from the ash of vegetable matter.
 Saltpetre (potassium nitrate) was used in gunpowder, which was invented in China around about the 9th century AD and had been introduced into Europe by the 13th century.

 In October in the year 1807, the English chemist Sir Humphry Davy isolated potassium and later sodium.
 The name sodium comes from the Italian soda, a term applied in the Middle Ages to all alkalis, potassium comes from the French ‘potasse’, a name used for the residue left in the evaporation of aqueous solutions derived from wood ashes.